fmPeretti/WSIE/README.md

 - **Special Ocasion**?.
 Dont worry WSIE Ai will tell you what meal will be perfect to go along this event.

 **technologies:**
-- Open AI API
+- Langchain
 - Python
-- React
+- React.ts
-- Three.js - probably xd
+- Three.ts - probably (maybe) xd